erizocosmico/paperboard/README.md

 Paperboard is a self-hosted tool to keep up with the headlines of the sites you are interested in.
 The tool consists in a Kanban-like structure, with a column for every site you add.
 The columns can be of two types: a reddit subreddit or an RSS feed.

+**Note:** it is in a very early stage and errors may —and will— appear.

 ## Development

 Open a terminal and type `lein repl` to start a Clojure REPL